Xzya/django-web-components/README.md

 ### Rendering all attributes

-You may also render all attributes directly using `{{ attributes }}`, for example, if you have the following component
+You may also render all attributes directly using `{{ attributes }}`.
+For example, if you have the following component

 ```html
 {% alert id="alerts" class="font-bold" %} ... {% endalert %}